 Jan Turk Petrie lives in the Cotswolds area of England (UK).
-She is the proud author of the future-world, fast paced thriller series The Eldísvík Trilogy.
+She is the proud author of nine novels beginning with the future-world, fast paced thriller series The Eldísvík Trilogy.
 (Pintail Press)

 Until The Ice Cracks – the first volume of Jan’s gripping Nordic noir thrillers was published in July 2018.
 The story continues in Volume Two – No God for a Warrior – published in November 2018, and reaches its stunning conclusion in the third and final volume – Within Each Other’s Shadow – published in April 2019

-The Truth in a Lie – Jan’s first novel with a contemporary setting – has just been published by Pintail Press.
+The Truth in a Lie – was a departure as Jan’s first domestic drama novel, this time with a contemporary setting.

 A former English teacher with an MA in creative writing from the University of Gloucestershire, Jan has also written numerous, prize-winning short stories.